Of Commerce, Counsel & the Coin

 GovCloud, classified workloads

-AWS GovCloud hosts a substantial share of US classified federal workloads.
-The associated parent company has, in recent years, taken on the additional courtesy of owning a national newspaper of record.
+AWS GovCloud hosts a substantial share of US classified federal workloads, and the parent company has, in recent years, taken on the additional courtesy of owning a national newspaper of record.

 Firm